 CHICAGO WHITE SOX

-If there are baseball gods, then the justice they mete out is both severe and long lasting — eighty eight years to be exact.
+If there are baseball gods, then the justice they mete out is both severe and long lasting — 88 years to be exact.
 Just ask the Chicago White Sox.
-Having fielded competitive teams in the first two decades of the 20th Century, the 1919 team intentionally lost the World Series in the infamous "Black Sox" scandal.
+Having fielded competitive teams in the first two decades of the 20th century, the 1919 team intentionally lost the World Series in the infamous "Black Sox" scandal.

-The White Stockings first game was an 8-2 win over Cleveland on April 24, 1901.
-They wound up with the junior circuit's best record that first year at 83-53 but with the World Series not yet conceived, there was no post-season play.
+The White Sox first game was an 8-2 win against Cleveland on April 24, 1901.
+They wound up with the junior circuit's best record that first year at 83-53, but with the World Series not yet conceived, there was no postseason play.

-The White Sox next reached the top in 1906, with a team dubbed the "Hitless Wonders" for their paltry batting average of .230.
-No regular hit higher than .279 and no one came close to shortstop George Davis' team-leading eighty runs batted in.
-What carried the day for this team was a wondrous pitching staff whose names may be forgotten by modern day fans, but were very familiar to hitters of their era.
-Frank Owen (22-13, 2.33), Nick Altrock (20-13, 2.06), Doc White (18-6, 1.52 to lead the league) and Ed Walsh (17-13, 1.88) combined for a team ERA of 2.13, led the Sox on a nineteen game win streak in August (eight of the wins by shutout), and overall, won twenty-nine one-run games.
+The White Sox next reached the top in 1906 with a team dubbed the "Hitless Wonders" for their paltry batting average of .230.
+No regular hit higher than .279 and no one came close to shortstop George Davis' team-leading 80 runs batted in.
+What carried the day was a wondrous pitching staff whose names may be forgotten by modern day fans, but were very familiar to hitters of their era.
+Frank Owen (22-13, 2.33), Nick Altrock (20-13, 2.06), Doc White (18-6, 1.52 to lead the league) and Ed Walsh (17-13, 1.88) combined for a team ERA of 2.13, led the Sox on a 19-game win streak in August (eight of the wins by shutout), and overall, won 29 one-run games.

 The Sox won the pennant by three games and then upset their cross-town rival Cubs in the only all-Chicago World Series ever played.
-The Cubs had pillaged their way to one-hundred sixteen wins that year (a record that still stands) but averaged only 1.5 runs per game against Sox pitching.
+The Cubs had pillaged their way to 116 wins that year (a record that still stands) but averaged only 1.5 runs per game against Sox pitching.

 The Black Sox were tried in Chicago and acquitted of all charges in 1921.
 This was not good enough for newly appointed Baseball Commissioner Kenesaw Mountain Landis, who despite the jury's verdict used the players' earlier confessions to ban them from major league baseball for life.